chocolatey/choco-wiki/How-To-Host-Feed.md

 **Advantages:**
 * Setup is still really simple - just a website and IIS.
+* There are at least two pure Java versions - Windows not required.
-* Push over HTTP/HTTPS
+* Push over HTTP/HTTPS.
-* One API key for pushes
+* One API key for pushes.
 * Package store is file system.

 **Disadvantages:**
-* Only one API key, so no multi user scenarios
+* Only one API key, so no multi user scenarios.
 * Starts to affect choco performance once the source has over 500 packages (maybe?).
-* No moderation
+* No moderation.
-* No website to view packages
+* No website to view packages.
+* No package statistics.

 ### Simple Server Setup